Suicide prevention is a shared campus responsibility. Join the REACH© movement! Save a life!

 Anyone can help prevent suicide by learning the risks, warning signs, and how to intervene.
 REACH© is the name of the OSU suicide prevention gatekeeper training program designed to help the OSU community prevent suicide by teaching faculty, staff, and students how to:

 Engage with empathy

 Ask directly about suicide

-Help suicidal individuals to access care and treatment
+Help suicidal individuals access care and treatment

-OSUSPP only offers REACH© trainings to university and student affiliated organizations, departments, colleges and programs.
+OSUSPP only offers REACH© Trainings to university and student affiliated organizations, departments, colleges and programs.
 Participants who finish the training receive certificates and pins verifying their completion of the program.

 Group REACH© Training Request

 *NOTE: A minimum of 3 weeks advance notice is required.
 For the Columbus campus, we are currently only able to accept requests for dates after April 1, 2020.
 Thank you very much for your understanding!